Vatican Telephone Service: History

-Mobile Network Operators
+Mobile network operators

 Vatican City does not have its own independent mobile network operators.
 Instead, mobile connectivity within the state is primarily provided through Italian mobile networks due to its geographic location and close ties with Italy.
 Visitors and residents in Vatican City typically receive coverage from major Italian carriers such as TIM, Vodafone, Wind Tre and Iliad which extend their services into the area.
-Additionally, travelers can use international roaming services or eSIM providers such as Ohayu, Airalo, Holafly.